Is Silicone the Last Roof You’ll Ever Need?

 Let’s look at the benefits of silicone as a flat roof coating.
 What does it do that no other material can?
 First, it withstands ponding water – indefinitely.
 Because silicone coatings are not water based, they absorb no moisture.

 Another benefit to silicone is that it doesn’t chalk off as other flat roof coatings do.
 Silicone is “Non-sacrificial”, and as such it doesn’t slowly shed as time goes by.
 It will stay fully intact for the life of the roof.
 Thirdly, silicone doesn’t need to be reinforced with roof fabric, saving you time and money on installation.
 The last major benefit to silicone is that you need less of it than most other flat roof coatings.
 As little as 2 gallons can be used for 100 square feet.

 Things to Watch Out For

 Silicone can be very slippery when wet.
 Because it resists water, the surface becomes very slippery at the first sign of water.
-Be careful.
 Another warning is that the coating must be applied to a completely dry roof.
 If there is any moisture on the surface, it can compromise the adhesion of the silicone to the roof.